 My "Mild" CIDP Diagnosis?: It took many visits to six neurologists over four years before, thankfully and almost by luck, I was tested by one who knew about CIDP and its symptoms.
-Up to that point I had been told for example “to take a holiday” or don't worry "some people are just like that”. : A significant contributor to slow diagnosis is the difficulty I had communicating the symptoms - doctors many times seemed overwhelmed by my descriptions.
+Up to that point I had been told for example “to take a holiday” or don't worry "some people are just like that”. : A significant contributor to slow diagnosis is the difficulty I had communicating the symptoms - doctors many times seemed overwhelmed by my descriptions and I feel focused on symptoms that were not relevant in my case (such as strength loss and disability scores*).
 But it is quite difficult for me to explain my symptoms as the sensations and physical effects are so mysterious.
 I began to think I was a hypochondriac and accepted this overwhelming view from my doctors but I suspect my athletics and healthy appearance didn't help when it came to diagnosis as doctors found it hard to believe I could be ill.
-Importantly, I now realize that I have a highly sensory (versus motor) version of CIDP (sensory-dominant) which tends to be invisible to an observer.
+Importantly, I now realize that I have a highly sensory (versus motor) version of CIDP (sensory-dominant) which tends to be invisible to an observer (including my doctors).
 Unfortunately I wrongfully stopped seeking medical advice for about a year.
-Since I was diagnosed with CIDP in 2011 through 2015 I am told that my test results indicate only "mild demyelinating sensorimotor polyneuropathy" - and certainly many others are far worse off than I. In electro-diagnostic EMG (Electromyography) nerve conduction studies I have slight prolonged F-waves and reduced amplitude latencies.
+Since I was diagnosed with CIDP in 2011 through 2015 I am told that my test results indicate only "mild demyelinating sensorimotor polyneuropathy" - and certainly many others are far worse off than I. My CIDP is apparently classified as multi-focal acquired demyelinating sensory and motor neuropathy MADSAM (in the past sometimes referred to as Lewis–Sumner Syndrome).
+Apparently, MADSAM is not uncommon as a class of CIDP but is considered difficult to treat.
+Early on (pre-IgG therapy) I experienced progressive very poor reflex in my knees/feet, very frequent muscle cramps, and continuous muscle fasciculations (muscle bubbling) especially in my legs..
+In nerve conduction studies (NCS) and/or electro-diagnostic electromyography (EMG), I have slight prolonged F-waves and reduced amplitude latencies.
 I have slightly above normal protein in spinal fluid.
-By 2015 I have had progression overall and have more motor weakness including in my diaphragm.
+By 2015 I have had progression overall since 2011: "The results indicate a reduced amplitude of the tibial and sensory responses.
+Conduction velocities in the peroneal and tibial studies are slightly reduced with universal prolongation of F-waves.
+The synapses are about half of what they used to be".
+I have had (only) some motor weakness including in my diaphragm.

 Please write me with your CIDP experience: I would like to hear especially from CIDP patients who think I have missed something due to their own experience with CIDP.